d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 ## Summary

-* High-level APIs of the deep learning framework provides an implementation at the RNN layer.
+* High-level APIs of the deep learning framework provides an implementation of the RNN layer.
 * The RNN layer of high-level APIs returns an output and an updated hidden state, where the output does not involve output layer computation.
 * Using high-level APIs leads to faster RNN training than using its implementation from scratch.